siavava/portfolio/content/projects/ai/10-pos-tagging.md

 return the sequence traced back from $\operatorname{arg\,max}_{t} v_n(t)$
 ```

-**Unknown words.** A word never seen in training has zero emission probability
+A word never seen in training has zero emission probability under every tag,
-under every tag, which would zero out any path through it.
-To address this,
+which would zero out any path through it.
+To keep such a word from killing an
-`HMM.viterbi` charges a fixed `unseenPenalty` of $-100$ in log space for an
+otherwise good sequence, `HMM.viterbi` charges a fixed `unseenPenalty` of $-100$
-unseen word, letting the transition structure pick a plausible tag from context
+in log space for an unseen word, letting the transition structure pick a
-alone.
+plausible tag from context alone.
 Run over held-out data, `testFile` tags `brown-test-sentences.txt` and
 scores its output against `brown-test-tags.txt`, counting correct against
 incorrect tags.